-'We're Fighting For Our Lives' — Patients Protest Sky-High Insulin Prices
+'We're Fighting For Our Lives': Patients Protest Sky-High Insulin Prices

 Advocacy at the state level

 Last spring, the fight got even more personal for Angela Lautner.
-She got a letter from her insurance company stating they were no longer going to pay for the insulin she was taking, they wanted to switch her to a different brand.
+She got a letter from her insurance company stating they were no longer going to pay for the insulin she was taking.
+They wanted to switch her to a different brand.

 Most people with Type 1 diabetes use two types of insulin: short-acting insulin to counteract the carbohydrates consumed with meals, and long-acting insulin to keep blood sugar stable throughout the day.

-Lautner has found that the long-lasting insulin brand Lantus works best with her body; it keeps her her blood sugars low, but not so low that she becomes dangerously hypoglycemic, risking death.
+Lautner has found that the long-lasting insulin brand Lantus works best with her body; it keeps her blood sugars low, but not so low that she becomes dangerously hypoglycemic, risking death.
 But her insurer was dropping its coverage of Lantus in favor of a different long-lasting insulin, Basaglar.

 "The problem that I immediately saw was that [Basaglar] had not worked for my body," Lautner says.
 "So I go into my doctor's office with this letter and I'm like, 'What am I going to do?' "

-Lautner's doctor connected her to Sanofi's drug discount program where she was able to get a month's supply of Lantus for a couple hundred dollars.
+Lautner's doctor connected her to Sanofi's drug discount program, where she was able to get a month's supply of Lantus for a couple of hundred dollars.
 So she decided to pay for the insulin herself.

 "I'm fortunate enough to have an emergency fund," Lautner says.